abductedllama/Asus-GX10_Qwen3.6-27B_Qwen2.5-Coder-14B/README.md

 Running two models on **ASUS GX10** (ARM64) via Docker Compose.

-This may or may not be optimal, I was just trying to get 2 decently large(ish) models with large context running smoothly with any request.
+This may or may not be optimal.
+I was just trying to get two decently large models with a large context, running smoothly under any request.

 ## Models